 Eligibility Requirements: A Fellow must have a teaching or administrative position at a U.S. or Canadian college or university through the term following the leave.
 This must be the applicant’s primary position.
 In addition, a Fellow must have an active current research program.
 Fellows cannot simultaneously hold a Simons Investigator award.

 Eligibility for this year’s program is restricted to sabbatical-eligible faculty who wish to use the grant for the purpose of extending a single-term sabbatical leave to a full academic year.
-For applicants at universities on the semester system, the Simons Fellowship will fund one semester in the 2014–2015 academic year, either fall 2014 or spring 2015.
-For those on the quarter system, the Fellowship will fund up to one quarter, during the 2014–2015 academic year, extending the sabbatical leave to three quarters.
+For applicants at universities on the semester system, the Simons Fellowship will fund up to one semester in the 2015–2016 academic year, either fall 2015 or spring 2016.
+For those on the quarter system, the Fellowship will fund up to one quarter, during the 2015–2016 academic year, extending the sabbatical leave to three quarters.

 Basis for Awards: A selection committee of distinguished scientists will advise the foundation on the selection of applicants.
 Awards will be based on the applicant’s scientific accomplishments in the five-year period preceding the application and on the potential scientific impact of the leave period.